satran/blog/posts/2018-12-10-On_Writing_Pull_Requests_Well.md

 On Writing Pull Requests Well
 10/12/2018

-requests.
+I had a conversation recently with a colleague about pull requests.
 After a few discussions to and fro I thought it might serve him and me best if I could pen my thoughts.